fastruby/blog/_posts/2020-05-12-how-to-migrate-from-capybara-webkit-to-webdrivers.md

 ## Replacing

-The first thing we did was to remove the gem from the Gemfile and then add the `webdrivers` gem (which is already included in any new Rails project).
+First of all we remove `capybara-webkit` from the Gemfile and then replace it with the `webdrivers` gem (which is already included in any new Rails project).

 ```diff
 - gem "capybara-webkit"
 + gem 'webdrivers'
 ```

-This project was old so it also had an old capybara version that won't automatically register the browser drivers that we want so we had to register the headless browsers' drivers on our capybara config:
+This project was old so it also had an old capybara version that won't automatically register the browser drivers that we want so we had to register the headless browsers' drivers in our capybara config:

 ```ruby
 # from https://github.com/teamcapybara/capybara/blob/c7c22789b7aaf6c1515bf6e68f00bfe074cf8fc1/lib/capybara/registrations/drivers.rb